-The group is co-operative, in that members each read about a subject – a person, a theme like the silk roads, science, a country – and then present what they’ve learnt to the group.
+The group is co-operative : members each read about a subject – a person, a theme like trade, science, a country – and then present what they’ve learnt to the group.
 It may be 5 minutes, or an hour.
-The research is fun, and experience from other U3As shows that members, however inexperienced, talk with ease in a small, friendly group.
+The research is fun, and our experience shows that members, however inexperienced, talk with ease in this small, friendly group.

 The photos are of Krito, mourning the death of her mother, Timarista (c.410 BC); poor King Harold (1066); and Sojourner Truth, an abolitionist and women’s rights campaigner (1792-1892).